First-Time Buyer's Guide to Better Credit

-Raise your FICO score to buy a house in DuBois with Hoffer Realty Associates as your agent - 8143712100
+Raise your FICO score to buy a home in DuBois with Hoffer Realty Associates as your REALTOR - 8143712100

 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people usually have a score of 650, but scores are tiered from 300 to 850.
-Since we've experienced an economic downturn, however, some people have seen their score lowered after job loss, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in determining your FICO score are:
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a loan.
+Some of the factors in deciding your FICO score are:

 • Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest paid in the long run could be more than double that of an individual having a superior credit score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone with a better FICO score.

-Improving your credit score is the best way to ease into buying a home.
+Staying on top of your FICO score is the first step in buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you obtain a better score?
+You want a higher score, but how do you get it?
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-• Even out your debt.
+• Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the most of your debt taking up the balance one card.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt taking up the balance a single card.

-• Apply for gas cards or chain store credit.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to repair credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
-You should always beware of holding a high balance for more than a couple of months because these types of cards normally have a higher interest rate.
+• Chain store cards and gas station cards.
+For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your credit.
+You should always avoid keeping a high balance for too long because these types of cards usually have a surprisingly high interest rate.

 • Use your credit.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+But, pay them off in one or two payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
 With the help of Hoffer Realty Associates, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

 Looking to Buy?